AndreRudolph/impulsephp-doc/docs/client/events.md

 Every listener method should return a callback with at least three arguments: The event itself, the component that initiated the event (usually the same) and a callback for the next listener.
 The chaining of event listeners is done automatically.

+<h4><a id="priorities">Priorities</a></h4>

+Each listener needs to have a valid priority for a correct ordering of listeners when the event they are registered for is being emitted.
+You should always remember that a component may have a server side registered listener that will automatically be created and registered on client side as well.
+The default priority of the default server event listener is set to 200.

+Having priorities gives you the opportunity to dynamically execute logic before or after a specific already registered event listener or to completely cancel the latter execution.